-Real Estate Development is an important part of economic activity and wealth creation the world over.

-Real estate is a huge market in every country.
+- Real Estate Development is an important part of economic activity and wealth creation the world over. - Real Estate is the land and man-made changes on it for residential, commercial, industrial, and special use. - Real estate is a huge market in every country.
 More millionaires were being made by real estate till 1980.
 Real estate activity drives the GDP of a country, especially in its early stages of growth, and provides ample employment opportunities.